TAMUparametric/energiapy/docs/example_multiloc.rst

 Scenarios are data sets that can be fed to models for analysis.

-In this case we are generating a scenario for a network with locations Houston and San Diego.
+In this case we are generating a scenario for a network with locations Houston, New York, and San Diego.
 The scales need to be consistent.

 .. code-block:: python